Covid 19 coronavirus: Locals and surfer in heated confrontation at Takapuna beach

-A concerned Takapuna resident and a surfer, allegedly flouting the country's lockdown rules, were involved in a heated discussion at their local beach.
+A concerned resident and a surfer, allegedly flouting the country's lockdown rules, were involved in a heated discussion at Auckland's Takapuna Beach today.

 A man, who did not want to be named, witnessed the confrontation after taking photos of a group of five surfers in the water at the southern end of Takapuna beach early today.